wzhzzmzzy/ShikakuPuzzleSolution/README.md

 # ShikakuPuzzleSolution

-A noob solution for Shikaku Puzzle
+A noob solution for Shikaku Puzzle writen by Deno.